 Freezing is sometimes described by people with Parkinson’s as feeling like your feet are glued to the ground.
 This can last for a few second or minutes.
 When this occurs, your feet will feel ‘frozen’ or stuck to the ground, although the top half of your body will still be mobile.
-It happens suddenly, mainly when walking, but other movements such as speech, writing or opening and closing the eyes can also be affected.
+It happens suddenly, mainly when walking, but other movements such as speech or writing can also be affected.

 If freezing makes it difficult to initiate a movement, this is known as ‘start hesitation’.
 This might happen, for example, when you try to step forward just after getting up or when you start getting out of bed.